 Imagine… you’re here!

-For questions about Transcend Study call Michelle Funk at (913) 544-0771, or email using the form below.
+For questions about Building Better Moms call Michelle Funk at (913) 544-0771, or email using the form below.

 Our photography small group meets as a community for Bible study and learning every month.
 In addition, we serve Resurrection by attending church events and providing quality photography services.
 We love studying and experimenting with our photography and giving back to the church in this way.

 If you love taking pictures, we'd love to have you join us!
 Contact us using the form on the "Connect" tab of this page.

 For questions about Photography Small Group call Tom Bradley , or email using the form below.

 We believe investing in physical, emotional, and spiritual well-being is crucial to living into God’s call for your life.
 When we find ourselves amid challenging seasons, it can take a community to remind us that God’s plan for us includes a “future filled with hope.”
 Remember:

 If you are concerned about your safety or the safety of others, we encourage you to call 911 or visit the nearest emergency room.
 In addition, there are several other crisis resources available to you.
 Several are listed below.

 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.

 Crisis Text Line is a United States nonprofit organization providing free crisis intervention via SMS message.
 The organization’s services are available 24 hours a day every day throughout the US by texting 741741.